Terms of Business

 The Solicitors Regulation Authority is the independent regulatory arm of the Law Society.
 The Legal Ombudsman provides an independent complaints review process for most clients of solicitors’ firms.
 If you are unhappy with any investment advice you receive from us, you should raise your concerns with either of these bodies.

 We are not authorised by the Financial Conduct Authority.
 However, we are included on the register maintained by the Financial Conduct Authority so that we can carry on insurance distribution activity, which is broadly the advising on, selling and administration of insurance contracts.
 This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the Solicitors Regulation Authority.
-The register can be accessed via the Financial Conduct Authority website at https://www.fca.org.uk/firms/financial-services-register
+The register can be accessed via the Financial Conduct Authority website at www.fca.org.uk/firms/financial-services-register.
+We are required to inform you that we act in this respect as an ancillary insurance intermediary only.

 You may terminate your instructions to us in writing at any time but we will be entitled to keep all your papers and documents while there is money owing to us for our charges and expenses.
 If at any stage you do not wish us to continue doing work and/or incurring charges and expenses on your behalf, you must tell us this clearly in writing.